-Article 1. ...a player may appoint a deputy to take notation with notification to Stewards of the necessity prior to the game who shall, a) ... in Braille, or...
+Article 1. ...a player may appoint a deputy to take notation with notification to Stewards of the necessity prior to the game who shall,

 Article 2. ...notify the opponent of the circumstances and inform him/her that he/she may appoint a deputy to take notation at any time he/she requests.